paulssonlab/paulssonlab/README.md

 When you want to pull the latest changes from the rest of the lab, `git pull upstream master`.
 When you are ready to share your changes with the rest of the lab, first `git pull upstream master` (and fix merge conflicts if any arise), then `git push upstream`.

+TODO: cherry-picking a commit/merging from a user's fork.

 ## How to make a new project
 TODO: How to structure python modules (example dir) so they can be easily imported.
 Primer on Python package structure.